An Uncertain Life

 She may be reached at lindsay@lindsayfertigjohnson.com

 This book would not have made it to publication if it were not for the 23 people who reviewed the drafts and made suggestions.
-Knowing of his two failed attempts, year
+Knowing of his two failed attempts, years before, many of these earlier reviewers encouraged him to continue, and not give in to failure again.
+After reading these earlier drafts, two came forward to volunteer their time

-give in to failure again.
-After reading these earlier drafts, two came forward to volunteer their time to help him refine the manuscript before sending it on to the Editor and Publisher at Santos.
+to help him refine the manuscript before sending it on to the Editor and Publisher at Santos Books.

-Thank you to Karen Doering, a retired attorney and Civil Rights activist, who has proofed numerous rewrites and Sharon Green, a community organizer who put me into contact with Lindsay Fertig-Johnson and several others who have helped me with through this process.
-And a final shout out to Natalia Marquez-Sterling, who in addition to proofreading the last several versions, is helping develop this website.
+Thank you to Karen Doering, a retired attorney and Civil Rights activist, who has proofed numerous rewrites and Sharon Groves, a community organizer who put me into contact with Lindsay Fertig-Johnson and several others who have helped me with through this